Katsiaryna Halkina: Senior

 Then, Halkina competed at the 2017 European Championships in Budapest and won the team all around silver medal with Alina Harnasko and the junior group.
 She qualified to the ribbon, ball and hoop finals and did not win any medal due to several mistakes.
 On July 7–9, Halkina competed at the World Challenge Cup at the 2017 World Challenge Cup Berlin where she won the all-around gold, beating Russians Iuliia Bravikova and Ekaterina Selezneva.
 She qualified to all the apparatus finals, taking gold in ribbon, 2 bronze medals in clubs and ball and finishing 8th in hoop.

-On July 20–22, Halkina competed at the quadrennial event the 2017 World Games held in Wroclaw, Poland.
+On July 20–22, Halkina competed at the quadrennial event the 2017 World Games held in Wrocław, Poland.
 She placed 5th in hoop, 4th in clubs and won bronze in ribbon and ball finals.
 On August 4–6, Halkina competed at the 2017 Minsk World Challenge Cup winning a bronze in the all-around behind teammate Alina Harnasko, she qualified in all 4 apparatus finals taking gold in ball, bronze in hoop, finished 4th in clubs and 6th in ribbon.
 On August 11–13, Halkina competed at the 2017 Kazan World Challenge Cup and won bronze in the all-around behind Arina Averina, she qualified in all the apparatus finals and won a silver in ball, finished 4th in hoop, clubs and ribbon.

 On August 30-September 3, Halkina competed at the 2017 World Championships where she won her first individual medal at a worlds, a silver in clubs with a score of 18.050 points, behind Dina Averina of Russia.
 She also finished 4th in hoop and 5th in ball finals.
 Halkina was close to medaling in the all-around; however a mistake with ball took her out of medal contention.
 She finished 4th with Israel's Linoy Ashram taking the bronze medal.
 On Sep 29-Oct 1, Halkina then won bronze in the all-around at the Aeon Cup in Tokyo, Japan.
 On November 5–6, Halkina competed at the Dalia Kutkaite Cup winning the silver medal in all-around with a total of 74.350 points, less than 0.5 behind gold medalist Aleksandra Soldatova.